Growing Up Creepie

 Growing Up Creepie is an animated television series created by Anthony Gaud, Chris Woods, and Carin Greenberg, and produced by Mike Young Productions.
 In other countries, the series was simply titled Creepie.
-The series premiered on September 9, 2006, and concluded on June 21, 2008, airing one season of 26 episodes.
+The series premiered on September 9, 2006, and ended on June 21, 2008, airing one season of 26 episodes.

 Premise

 As told in the opening introduction and in the episode "Creepie Crawling", Creepie was an infant left on the doorstep of the Dweezwold Mansion, which is home to a family of various anthropomorphic insects.
 The family took her in and raised her as one of their own.
 She must now adjust to a life surrounded by a society of entomophobic humans as she attends Middlington Middle School and keeps her home life secret in order to protect both herself and her family.